panutat-p/certified-kubernetes/SERVICES.md

 ## ClusterIP

-* The ClusterIP is an internal virtual IP address assigned to the service
+* An IP Address in the cluster
 * Allows other services within the cluster to communicate with it
 * Provides a stable endpoint for internal communication